linked-db/linked-ql/README.md

 # Linked QL

-A query client that extends standard SQL with new syntax sugars for simpler queries and enables auto-versioning capabilities on any database.
-And what's more, ready to talk to any DB!
+A query client that extends standard SQL with new syntax sugars and enables auto-versioning capabilities on any database.
+And what's more, a client that can talk to your DB of choice - from the server-side PostgreSQL and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!

+Wrapped in this little API are:

 + **Magic Paths.** Express relationships graphically.
-Meet the magic path operators that leverage heuristics to let you connect to columns on other tables without writing a JOIN.
+Meet the magic path operators that let you connect to columns on other tables without writing a JOIN.
+Linked QL uses heuristics to figure how your data is linked. ([Jump to section](#magic-paths).)

-+ **Auto-Versioning.** Create, Drop, Alter schemas without needing to manually version each operation.
++ **Auto-Versioning.** Create, Drop, Alter schemas without needing to worry about schema versioning.
 Linked QL automatically adds auto-versioning capabilities to your database.

-+ **Omni-DB.** Talk to YOUR DB of choice - from the server-side PostgreSQL and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object.
-One syntax to rule them all.

-Linked QL wraps all the powerful concepts in a simple, succint API.
+Meet Schema savepoints and rollbacks. ([Jump to section](#auto-versioning).)

 ## Basic Usage